 If there are moves you haven't done or clips you haven't made, focus on those.
 You can make some small, easier links in the process of going up the route to try the hard moves, but be careful not to get too worked.

-Save your power for learning the hardest moves by continuing to go bolt to bolt, or even a couple of bolts at a time, if you feel the need.
+Save your power for learning the hardest moves by continuing to go bolt-to-bolt, or even a couple of bolts at a time, if you feel the need.
 I might even still employ the stickclip well into this phase of the project if there is a particularly heady, difficult, or complex section that I can more efficiently work out on toprope.
 Learn the clipping stances and the rest stances.
-Depending upon how difficult for you this project is, this phase can last anywhere from 1 or 2 goes to weeks of work.
+Depending upon how difficult for you this project is, this phase can last anywhere from one or two goes, to multiple weeks of work.
 Take as long as you need.

 Occasionally a project will have a move or sequence that you can understand... you can see exactly how to do it... you just haven't connected yet.
 Use your energy early in the session to work on this section, moving on to Step 3 after you feel that your power is draining and you're no longer able to give 100% there.
 If the move is extremely low percentage, you may only stick it a time or two, and it's not a bad idea to have the rest of the route send-ready.

 Step 3: Linkage.